$569,683Average Value$355Average Price per Sq Ft14Homes For Sale

 View GreatSchools Rating Methodology

 Welcome to this warm and inviting Berkeley Park 3-bedroom, 1-bathroom home, lovingly cared for and recently updated by the owner-occupant.
 Every improvement has been made with comfort, functionality, and style in mind.Step inside to a beautifully remodeled open-concept layout featuring real hardwood floors throughout and an abundance of natural light.
-The heart of the home is the all-new
+The heart of the home is the kitchen,

 Skyline West is a beautiful residential community in West Midtown featuring one and two bedroom apartments.
 Spacious layouts and amenities welcome you home, along with exceptional service and an ideal location within walking distance to Atlantic Station, the Westside Provisions District, Monday Night Brewing, and many more shopping, dining and entertainment options.
 If you are looking to rent an